Aldermaston Parish Hall

 The main hall is larger and has a stage at one end and a unique balcony at the other end.
 The balcony can be used as a minstrels gallery for a band, curtained off as an extra room, or as a 'dress circle' for staged events.

-The smaller hall is affectionately known as the Billiard Room, for obvious reasons - in times past the gentlemen of the village played billiards and snooker here - although no billiard table remains the spectator benches do and they add a charming character to this room.
+The smaller hall is affectionately known as the Billiard Room, for obvious reasons as in times past the gentlemen of the village played billiards and snooker here.
+No billiard table remains but the spectator benches do and they add a charming character to this room.

 Annual Village Events